-A course will not be listed on the Record of Achievement unless both of these conditions are met.
+A course will not be listed on the RoSA unless both of these conditions are met.

 In the case of competency-based courses, where a student has not successfully completed any units of competency, it is a matter for the teacher’s professional judgement to determine whether the attempts made by the student to complete the course are genuine.

 Where students are studying an HSC course that includes a requisite examination, students must sit for and make a genuine attempt at the examination.

 If it is determined that a student has not made a genuine attempt to complete the course requirements, the principal must indicate on the appropriate documentation that the course has not been satisfactorily completed.

 Students studying VET Industry Curriculum Framework courses must complete the mandatory work placement hours in order to be deemed satisfactory.